mpp-doric/Android-Security-Reference/signing/apk.md

 # Signing with multiple certs

-- Seems not vert well supported anecdotally
+- Seems not very well supported anecdotally
 - [Android code signing](https://nelenkov.blogspot.co.uk/2013/04/android-code-signing.html)
   - Multiple signatures can be performed, resulting in multiple .SF and .RSA/DSA/EC files in the JAR file's META-INF/ directory.